papafe/adddressBook-forms/README.md

 # adddressBook-forms
-A simple address book application written with Xamarin.Forms, MVVM and Realm
+A simple address book application written with Xamarin.Forms using MVVM and Realm